openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/mxnet_specific/Convert_GluonCV_Models.md

    Note that OpenVINO support for Apache MXNet is currently being deprecated and will be removed entirely in the future.

-This article provides the instructions and examples on how to use Model Optimizer to convert `GluonCV SSD and YOLO-v3 models <https://gluon-cv.mxnet.io/model_zoo/detection.html>`__ to IR.
+This article provides the instructions and examples on how to convert `GluonCV SSD and YOLO-v3 models <https://gluon-cv.mxnet.io/model_zoo/detection.html>`__ to IR.

 1. Choose the topology available from the `GluonCV Model Zoo <https://gluon-cv.mxnet.io/model_zoo/detection.html>`__ and export to the MXNet format using the GluonCV API.
 For example, for the ``ssd_512_mobilenet1.0`` topology: